Nam June Paik: Influence

 As a pioneer of video art his influence was from a student he met at CalArts named Sharon Grace he described her as "pure genius" from the moment they met.
 The two met while she was filming fellow students at random with her Sony Portapak as an artistic sociological practice akin to the artist in the studio.
-This led to TV Buddha and people’s model of the internet as we know it today with such art pieces as "Send / Receive".
+This led to TV Buddha and people's model of the internet as we know it today with such art pieces as "Send / Receive".
 The artwork and ideas of Nam June Paik were a major influence on late 20th-century art and continue to inspire a new generation of artists.
 Contemporary artists considered to be influenced by Paik include Christian Marclay, Jon Kessler, Cory Arcangel, Ryan Trecartin and Haroon Mirza.

-Nam June Paik's work was first screened in Korea on March 20, 1974, at the United States Information Center in Seoul.
+Nam June Paik's work was first screened in South Korea on March 20, 1974, at the United States Information Center in Seoul.
 The artist Park Hyunki was among the audience (which featured Paik's Global Groove); the screening notably inspired Park Hyunki to first experiment with video.

+A documentary film directed by Amanda Kim about Paik's life entitled Nam June Paik: Moon Is the Oldest TV was released in 2023.

 Art market

 Christie's holds the auction record for Paik's work since it achieved $646,896 in Hong Kong in 2007 for his Wright Brothers, a 1995 propeller-plane-like tableau comprising 14 TV monitors.

 In 2015, Gagosian Gallery acquired the right to represent Paik's artistic estate.

+An NFT-based artwork based on Global Groove was turned into an NFT-based artwork offered through Christie's, the global art auction house It sold for $56,250.

-Personal life and death
+Personal life

-Paik moved to New York in 1964.
+Paik moved to New York City in 1964.
 In 1977, he married the video artist Shigeko Kubota.

-Paik was a lifelong Buddhist who never smoked nor drank alcoholic beverages, and never drove a car.
+After marrying Kubota and living in the United States for several decades, Paik became a naturalized American citizen.

 In 1996, Paik had a stroke, which paralyzed his left side.
 He used a wheelchair the last decade of his life, though he was able to walk with assistance.
-He died on January 29, 2006, in Miami, Florida, due to complications from his stroke.
-At the time of his death, he was survived by his wife, as well as by a brother, Ken Paik, and a nephew, Ken Paik Hakuta, an inventor and television personality best known for creating the Wacky WallWalker toy, and who managed Paik's studio in New York.
+He died on January 29, 2006, in Miami, Florida, due to complications from a stroke.

+Paik was survived by his wife, his brother, Ken Paik, and a nephew, Ken Paik Hakuta, an inventor and television personality best known for creating the Wacky WallWalker toy, and who managed Paik's studios in New York City.
+In one of his last interviews, Paik voiced his belief that to be buried in a cemetery would be futile, and expressed a desire for his ashes to be scattered around the world, and for some of his ashes to be buried in Korea.

-One of his grandsons is Jinu, a South Korean rapper, singer, songwriter, and member of a hip-hop duo Jinusean.
+Paik was a lifelong Buddhist who never smoked nor drank alcoholic beverages, and never drove a car.